mohyaz11/OptimumSetupBook/manuscript/Performance&Maintenance.md

 ### Task Caps

-An ideal situation would be an Octopus server that's performing as many parallel deployments as it can while staying just under these limits.
+An ideal situation would be an Octopus Server that's performing as many parallel deployments as it can while staying just under these limits.
 We tried several techniques to throttle Octopus Server automatically, but in practice, this kind of approach proved to be unreliable.

-Instead, we decided to put control into your hands, allowing you to control how many tasks each Octopus server node will execute concurrently.
+Instead, we decided to put control into your hands, allowing you to control how many tasks each Octopus Server node will execute concurrently.
 This way, you can measure server metrics for your deployments, and then increase/decrease the task cap appropriately.
 Administrators can change the task cap in **Configuration > Nodes**.

 ![](images/maintenance-changetaskcap.png)

-The default task cap is set to 5 out of the box.
+The default task cap is set to five out of the box.
 Based on our load testing, this offered the best balance of throughput and stability for most scenarios.
-The highest we'd recommend you set the task cap to is 20.
+The highest we'd recommend you set the task cap to is twenty.
 Anything more and you will start running into resource contention.

 ### Leverage Workers